JetBrains/amper/docs/src/user-guide/builtin-tech/compose-multiplatform.md

 ### Custom Compose Hot Reload version

-You can optionally customize the version of Compose Hot Reload used by Amper this way:
+You can optionally customize the version of Compose Hot Reload used by Kargo this way:

 ```yaml
 settings: